 U.S. FDA approvals may include, but are not limited to, an Investigational New Drug (IND) application, an Investigational Device Exemption (IDE), a New Drug Application (NDA), a Biologics License Application (BLA), a Premarket Approval (PMA), or an Emergency Use Authorization (EUA).
 Information on these items are available at www.fda.gov

-Can a large entity (i.e., an applicant that does not qualify for small or micro entity status) file a request for the pilot program?
+Could a large entity (i.e., an applicant that does not qualify for small or micro entity status) have filed a request for the pilot program?

-No. The pilot program is only for applicants that qualify for either small entity (37 CFR 1.27) or micro entity (37 CFR 1.29) status.
-An applicant that does not qualify as either a small or a micro entity applicant may request prioritized examination under 37 CFR 1.102(e).
+No. The pilot program was only for applicants that qualified for either small entity (37 CFR 1.27) or micro entity (37 CFR 1.29) status.
+An applicant that did not qualify as either a small or a micro entity applicant could request prioritized examination under 37 CFR 1.102(e).

-What requirements for prioritized examination under 37 CFR 1.102(e) are waived in the pilot program?
+What requirements for prioritized examination under 37 CFR 1.102(e) were waived in the pilot program?